cognitedata/cognite-sdk-python/MIGRATION_GUIDE.md

 ### Fixed
 - `CogniteResource.to_pandas` now more closely resembles `CogniteResourceList.to_pandas` with parameters
   `expand_metadata` and `metadata_prefix`, instead of accepting a sequence of column names (`expand`) to expand, with no easy way to add a prefix.
+Also, it no longer expands metadata by default.
 - `CogniteResource.to_pandas` now converts known timestamps to `datetime` by default.
 Can be turned off with the new parameter `convert_timestamps`.